Welcome to today's edition of the Rush 24-7 podcast.

 Yet it wasn't until November that the company nor the National Highway Bunch disclosed that there was a potential problem.

-So they knew in June they didn't tell anybody till November.
+So they knew in June, they didn't tell anybody till November.

-All that while they're selling the car.
+All that while they're selling the car, or trying to.

 They were urging dealers and customers to drain the battery pack immediately following an accident.

-So if you're into one of these things and you have an accident, the first thing, if you're conscious, that you have to do is go drain the battery pack.
+So if you're into one of these things and you have an accident, the first thing, if you're conscious that you have to do is go drain the battery pack.

 Or the first responders have to be trained to do this.

-Now why what would this why not tell people of the dangers that you have discovered?
+Would this, why not tell people of the dangers that you have discovered?

 Because it would hurt the president's green energy push.

-It was because they didn't want this kind of news coming out along with the cylinder stuff.
+It was because they didn't want this kind of news coming out along with the Cylindra stuff and all the fraud going on in the solar energy business.

 Would it hurt his re-election chances?

-Why the cover up?
+Why the cover-up?

 People's lives were threatened here.